They Came Back: Plot

 The recently deceased of an anonymous French town suddenly return to life, calmly streaming forth from a cemetery in a silent procession.
-The town council, led by the mayor (Victor Garrivier), makes plans to house the returned and help reintroduce them to society.
+The town council, led by the mayor, makes plans to house the returned and help reintroduce them to society.
 The mayor informs the council that the event has lasted for roughly two hours throughout France, returning an estimated 70 million people to life nationwide, with more than 13,000 in their town alone, all of whom had died within the previous 10 years.

-However, the reintegration poses challenges.
+As expected, the reintegration poses challenges.
 The returned suffer from effects similar to those that may be seen after severe concussion, such as disorientation, sleep disturbance, and wandering.
-Former professionals among the returned are moved to menial jobs when it becomes clear that, although they can perform rote tasks, they can no longer engage in spontaneous problem solving or planning, and that even their apparent consciousness may be an illusion.
+Former professionals among the returned are moved to menial jobs when it becomes clear that although they can perform rote tasks, they no longer engage in spontaneous problem solving or planning.
+Even their apparent consciousness may be an illusion.
 This behaviour adds to the growing sentiment that the returned are different from their former selves.
-However, while the returned generally function sluggishly during the day, a doctor named Gardet (Frédéric Pierrot) has become suspicious of the returned after observing some of them clandestinely attending animated meetings, conducted in the middle of the night, during which their symptoms seem to disappear.
+While the returned generally function sluggishly during the day, a doctor Gardet has become suspicious of the returned after observing some of them clandestinely attending animated meetings, conducted in the middle of the night, during which these symptoms seem to disappear.